 I hear a lot about people working on H-1B and O-1 visas.
 What’s the difference between the two?

 There’s a huge difference between them.
 The H-1B visa category is for those who have a four-year college degree or equivalent and who will perform a job that requires that degree.
 USCIS must consider the job a “specialty occupation.”
 A typical example is a person who earns a bachelor’s degree in accounting and is hired by a U.S. employer as an accountant.
 It’s not so clear-cut for musicians.
-Even though the academic study of music is very complex, the immigration service doesn’t consider the position of musician to be a “specialty occupation” for which a degree is required.
+Even though the academic study of music is very complex, USCIS doesn’t consider the position of musician to be a “specialty occupation” for which a degree is required.
 In other words, in the view of the immigration service, you do not have to have a college degree to be a musician.
 So, earning a degree in music performance doesn’t qualify you for an H-1B per se.

 The O-1 visa category is for “artists of extraordinary ability” and as such has strict and limited applicability.
 An artist like Elton John would definitely qualify for O-1.
 But you don’t have to be an Elton John to fit into this category.
 I’ve obtained O-1 classification for session musicians, backup singers, and “unknown” artists whose popularity and renown are limited to their own countries.
 It’s rare that a recent college grad would qualify for O-1 status, but it’s not unheard of.
 In fact, I’ve done O-1 visas musicians who had graduated only the year prior (at the end of OPT).
 So don’t immediately dismiss this category.
 Here’s how it works.

 The simple way to describe the alternative criteria is this: you must be very, very good at what you do, and well known for it.
-Evidence of national and international awards or of performances at significant venues, reviews in music journals, and recordings listed in Billboard or on relevant music charts are the most common types of evidence needed to establish O-1 eligibility.
+Evidence of national and international awards or of lead performances at significant venues, reviews in music journals, and recordings listed on Billboard or on relevant music charts are the most common types of evidence needed to establish O-1 eligibility.
 Then of particular importance are the opinions of experts in the field of music.
 Usually provided in the form of a letter, these letters must be carefully drafted within the framework of the immigration requirements to document a musician’s extraordinary skill and contributions to the industry.
 Letters of reference may also confirm the significance of any awards or performances.
 You often need supporting documents, including a nomination letter, photographs, reviews, news articles, tax returns, royalty payment receipts, and publishing or performance contracts.
 If you haven’t thought about it ahead of time, getting these documents can be difficult.
 I usually recommend that clients get all the documents your mother kept for you.

 Once I have an H-1B or an O-1, can I work anywhere I want?
 And for how long does the visa last?

 The H-1B is employer driven, based on a true employer-employee relationship.
 This means you are sponsored by that employer and you must work for that single employer.
 The employer must pay the prevailing wage.
 The H-1B is limited to a total of six years, which can be granted in three-year increments.
-After six years, the H-1B worker needs to have another visa category in the works, such as permanent residence, or the workers must depart the United States.
+After six years, the H-1B worker needs to have another visa category in the works, such as permanent residence, or the worker must depart the United States.
 Depending on the timing of the permanent residence process, additional H-1B extensions might be allowed.
 The requirements are very specific, and I discuss potential exceptions with clients based on their individual circumstances.

-The O-1 for musicians does not require an employer-employee relationship in the traditional sense, but there must be a U.S. “sponsor” who takes on the responsibility of filing the petition and keeps track of the individual while he is in the United States.
+The O-1 for musicians does not require an employer-employee relationship in the traditional sense, but there must be a U.S. “sponsor” who takes on the responsibility of filing the petition and keeps track of the individual while in the United States.
 The initial petition requesting O-1 status has to identify the various venues where the musician intends to perform and be paid by the various venue “employers,” and these venues have to authorize the O-1 sponsor to file the petition on their behalf.
-It’s a bit complicated, but as an attorney, I handle these kinds of matters for musicians and their sponsors.
+It’s a bit complicated, but we routinely handle these kinds of matters for musicians and their sponsors.
 Provided there is an itinerary to support that period of time, O-1 status can be granted for an initial period of three years and can then be renewed in one- to three-year increments.
 The O-1 is perpetual, so it can be renewed as many times as necessary without limit.
-If someone is classified with O-1 status, his “essential support staff”—such as a manager, band members, background vocalists, roadies, costume directors, and lighting and sound engineers—can accompany the O-1 artist as O-2 support staff.
+If someone is classified with O-1 status, “essential support staff”—such as a manager, band members, background vocalists, roadies, costume directors, and lighting and sound engineers—can accompany the O-1 artist as O-2 support staff.